-About The Instrument Bank AL Habib Limited issued an unsecured, subordinated, rated, and unlisted term finance certificate-VII ("TFC" or the "Issue" or "Instruments") The issue amounts to PKR 4bln (inclusive of a Green Shoe option of PKR 1bln).
+About The Instrument Bank AL Habib Limited issued an unsecured, subordinated, rated, and unlisted term finance certificate-VII ("TFC" or the "Issue" or "Instruments").
+The issue amounts to PKR 4bln.
 The amount raised through this Issue contributed toward AL Habib's Tier II Capital for capital adequacy requirement as per guidelines set by SBP.
 The funds so raised are also utilized in AL Habib's normal business operations.
 Profit is being paid at the rate of 6MK+100bps semiannually in arrears on the outstanding principal amount.
 The instrument is structured to redeem 0.02% of the issue amount per semi-annual period, in the first nine years and the remaining issue amount in two equal semi-annual instalments of 49.82% each in the 10th years.
 Bank AL Habib Limited may call the TFCs (either partially or in full), with prior approval of SBP, on any profit payment date on or after five years from the date of issue.